libts/tslib/README.markdown

 Usually, and every time until now, libts does not break the ABI and your application can continue using libts after upgrading.
-Specifically this is indicated by the libts library version's major number, which should always stay
-0. According to our versioning scheme, the major number is incremented only if we break backwards compatibility.
+Specifically this is indicated by the libts library version's major number, which should always stay the same.
+According to our versioning scheme, the major number is incremented only if we break backwards compatibility.
 The second or third minor version will increase with releases.
 In the following example

     libts.so -> libts.so.0.3.1
     libts.so.0 -> libts.so.0.3.1
     libts.so.0.3.1

 use `libts.so` for using tslib unconditionally and `libts.so.0` to make sure your current application never breaks.